 Our daughter loves to swim and so far, it seems to agree with her.
-Weekly swim meets lasting 3 hours or more most every Tuesday night for 2 months defined her summer and with each race, she was motivated to swim harder, go faster, and see if she could beat her best time.
-Perhaps best loved were the relays she swam, part of a group of girls all working together and cheering each other on.
-She’s competitive and has asked to swim year round ~ she is happy in the water and that’s priceless.
-We aren’t taking the year round dive yet ~ there is plenty of time for that.
+Weekly swim meets lasting 3 hours or more most every Tuesday night for 2 months defines her summer and with each race, she is motivated to swim harder, go faster, and see if she could beat her best time.
+Perhaps best loved are the relays she swims, part of a group of girls all working together and cheering each other on.
+She’s competitive and has asked to swim year round.
+She is happy in the water and that’s priceless.

-Now that summer has ended she has a stack of treasured race ribbons and I’ve been searching for a way for them to be easily displayed like a trophy but not end up a cluttered mess like they’ve been so far.
-As I’ve said without shame before, not exactly super crafty all on my own, I do love a craft that can be easily done with 3 or fewer steps.
+As the season nears its end, she has a stack of treasured race ribbons and I’ve been searching for a way for them to be easily displayed like a trophy but not end up a cluttered mess like they’ve been so far.
+As I’ve said without shame before, not exactly super crafty all on my own, I do love a craft that can be easily done with three or fewer steps.
 Here is what we came up with for the ribbons.

 We purchased patriotic ribbon from AC Moore, some simple rings from Walmart, and use push pins I already had at home.
 My daughter choose to sort her swim meet race ribbon collection by place earned in each race, for example first, second, third and so on.

-Next we slipped the ribbons onto rings, tied a small bow on the front of each ring, and then slid the rings onto the patriotic ribbon.
-A little tip ~ make sure the ring width matches the ribbon width so that when you go to attach the completed project to the bulletin board, you can pull it taughtly to look nice and be easily worked with.
+Next we removed the string that typically comes with the ribbon and slipped the ribbons onto rings.
+A little tip ~ make sure the ring width matches the ribbon width so that when you go to attach the completed project to the bulletin board, you can pull it tightly to look nice and be easily worked with.
 Yes I found that out the hard way.

 Summer time is full of memories and its wonderful to find easy crafts that let you enjoy those memories all year long.
 Tell me….